Overview

 report summarizing account activity and performance.

-Part 1, Item 9.
-In particular, certain clients have signed asset transfer authorizations that permit
+1, Item 9.
+In particular, certain clients have signed asset transfer authorizations that permit the

-February 21, 2017 Investment Adviser Association No-Action Letter, the affected accounts are
+21, 2017 Investment Adviser Association No-Action Letter, the affected accounts are not subjected

-procedures, reporting dates, or valuation methodologies of certain securities.
-The account
+reporting dates, or valuation methodologies of certain securities.
+The account custodian does not

 Item 16